Eye Movement Desensitization

 “The opposite of addiction is not sobriety.
 The opposite of addiction is human connection.”

 Unconscious trauma wounding cannot be healed through the conscious realm.
 Bilateral stimulation bypasses the conscious realm and allows access to traumatic experiences held deep within the unconscious psyche so they can be processed, integrated and dissipated.
-Traumatic experiences and events often make us feel stuck or lost.

-For example in combat-related post traumatic stress the trauma experienced during war is not necessarily the primary issue.
-Often it is all the unresolved trauma experienced in childhood and one’s early youth that is primary.
-Unresolved trauma taken into the theater of war gets exasperated, which activates dormant unresolved trauma and then manifests into worse symptomatology.
+Often it is the unresolved trauma wounding experienced in early childhood and youth that is the instigator.
+It is the unresolved trauma from childhood brought into the theater of war that exasperates trauma, and activates dormant unresolved trauma, which then manifests into post-traumatic stress symptomatology.